syncfusion-content/ej2-angular-docs/ej2-angular/grid/excel-export/excel-exporting.md

 ## Export with custom date format

-The exporting functionality in the Syncfusion<sup style="font-size:70%">&reg;</sup> Angular Grid allows exporting grid data, including custom date format.
+The exporting functionality in the Syncfusion<sup style="font-size:70%">&reg;</sup> Angular Data Grid allows exporting grid data, including custom date format.
 This feature is useful when exporting grid data with customized date values is needed.

 To apply a custom date format to grid columns during the export, utilize the [format](https://ej2.syncfusion.com/angular/documentation/api/grid/column#format) property.
 This property allows defining a custom format using format options.